tamzidpeace/ManageWise/docs/DEVELOPMENT_ROADMAP.md

   - add active state for selected menu
   - add sub-menus for each menu
   - add collapse/expand functionality for sub-menus
+  - use shadcn for ui components
+  - If user click on logout button, then a confirmation dialog will appear.
+After confirmation, the user will be logged out and redirected to the login page.
+  - If user click on cancel button, then the confirmation dialog will be closed.
+  - If user click on outside of the dialog, then the confirmation dialog will be closed.

 ## Week 2: Core Product Management